 Studying at the Countway

 Countway offers study space on floors from L2 to 3.
 Study carrels overhanging the central atrium and private alcoves on the third floor provide work areas for individuals, laptop connectivity, and quiet.
 The computer classroom on L2 has 18 MACs and PCs loaded with many software applications and is open for study whenever a class is not in session.
 The large meeting rooms on the fifth floor are available to student groups and can be scheduled through the HMS room scheduling office at 617-432-2020.
 For group study, the Finland Room (on 3), room 238, and study rooms on L1 are available on a first-come basis.
-Additional group study is planned for floor 2.
+Additional group study is under construction on floor 2.

 Classes and Training

 Countway librarians teach hands-on workshops, lectures and demonstrations in information management, bioinformatics, database searching, and records management.
 Online tutorials and customized, on-demand workshops are also available.
 See the Countway website (https://www.countway.harvard.edu/classes) for a current schedule and registration.
 Special tours, focused orientations, and off site training sessions may also be arranged by calling 617-432-2134.

 - Current print journals are shelved in the Russell Reading Room on floor 1.

 - Bound journals from 2005+ are housed on L1.
 Older journals are on L2.
 Scanners to convert print to pdf are available on 1, L2 and L1.

 - Current books with call numbers A-WE are shelved on the 3rd floor.
 Books with call numbers WF-Z are found on floor L1.